 If you get a positive on an ovulation test this indicates that your luteinizing hormone (LH) is having a surge.
-This hormone, made by your pituitary gland, surges when your body is preparing to release an egg from your ovaries.
-LH levels rise quickly, and this time period when they are rising is known as ovulation.
-Ovulation is the ideal time to try to inseminate or make a baby through intercourse!
+This hormone, made by your pituitary gland, is produced when the body is ready to release an egg from the ovaries.
+LH levels rise quickly, which tells the ovary to initiate ovulation.
+Typically, ovulation occurs 36 to 48 hours after this surge of LH, and 24 to 36 hours after the peak of the LH surge.
+The day you see your first positive ovulation test and the next day are the body’s most fertile days - and the ideal time to inseminate or make a baby through intercourse!

 What does a positive OPK look like?

 Wondering what an actual positive ovulation test looks like?
 A positive test will have two solid lines indicating that a luteinizing hormone (LH) surge is occurring and that the test functioned properly.
-The LH surge is measured on the left and the control line, indicating a functioning test, is on the right side.
-Both lines will be of equal color.
+The LH surge is measured on the left.
+The control line, indicating a functioning test, is on the right side.
+Both lines will typically be of equal color.

 Here’s a pic of a positive ovulation test indicating an LH surge.
 Notice the two lines are equal in color.